ThatTakashi/Music-Player/version 0.3/README.md

-# Version 0.2
+## Version 0.3
-## Version contents:
+### Version contents:
-Addition of the ability to play music from a .mp3 file
+Addition of a file dialogue to open and load .mp3 files